 Regional Food Of Bali & Lombok

 Bali is by far the most well-known part of Indonesia.
-So well-known in fact that some foreigners even think Bali is its own country (of course some Balinese also like that think that 😉 ).
-And since most tourists love nothing more than feeling at home while abroad [gag] there is plenty of western food options on the island.
+So well-known in fact that some foreigners even think Bali is its own country.
+(Of course some Balinese also like that think that.) 😉 And since most tourists love nothing more than feeling at home while abroad [gag] there is plenty of western food options on the island.
 Yes, even vaguely food-like options such as McDonald’s.

 Lombok is the island to the east of Bali and although still touristy, it is much more subdued.
 Most travelers who take the ferry or fast boat over from Bali come here either to surf or climb Mount Rinjani.

-This famous traditional Balinese dish is one of the most delicious things in Indonesia.
+This famous traditional Balinese dish is one of the most delicious foods in Indonesia.
 It’s suckling pig served with many other sides, including a caramelized piece of the skin that I always save for desert.
 Unfortunately Bali is a Hindu island in a primarily Muslim country, which means that it is rare to find babi guling outside of Bali and a few other non-Muslim majority provinces.

 I prefer my babi guling dengan darah (with blood) and recommend trying this.
 Don’t worry, the blood is coagulated and cooked and comes in a little folded bamboo leaf pouch on the side.
 I simply mix in a little with every bite, although the blood tastes good by itself so it’s obviously seasoned.
 Don’t Worry, all foreigners are given babi guling tanpa darah (without blood) by default unless requested otherwise.

 This dish is big on Lombok and while I recommend it, be forewarned it isn’t very filling.
 Taliwang is a whole baby chicken roasted in various seasonings.
-It is served intact, organs and all, on Lombok and West Nusa Tenggara (island chain east of Lombok).
-Occasionally taliwang can be found from street vendors in other areas if it is a holiday or festival, albeit without any organs — which could either be a good or bad thing depending on your culinary taste and preferences. 😉
+It is served intact, organs and all, on Lombok and West Nusa Tenggara (the island chain east of Lombok).
+Occasionally taliwang can be found at street vendors in other areas if it is a holiday or festival, albeit without any organs — which could either be a good or bad thing depending on your culinary taste and preferences. 😉

 Regional Food Of Sumatra